-1.4 If you are a business customer, this is our entire agreement with you.
+1.4.
+If you are a business customer, this is our entire agreement with you.
 If you are a business customer, these terms constitute the entire agreement between us in relation to your membership.
-You acknowledge that you have not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of us which is not set out in these terms and that you shall have no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in this agreement.
+You acknowledge that you have not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of us which is not set out in these terms and that you shall have no claim for innocent or negligent mistreatment based on any statement in this agreement.

 2. Information about us and how to contact us

-2.1 Who we are.
+2.1.
+Who we are.
 We are The Professional Development Consortium Limited, a company registered in England and Wales, trading as the Institute of CPD (“ICPD”).
-Our company registration number is 08293321 and our registered office is at 21 Navigation Business Village, Navigation Way, Ashton-On-Ribble, Preston, Lancashire, United Kingdom, PR2 2YP.
+Our company registration number is 08293321 and our registered office us at 21 Navigation Business Village, Navigation Way, Ashton-On-Ribble, Preston, Lancashire, United Kingdom, PR2 2YP.
 Our registered VAT number is GB174226806.

 3. Our contract with you

-3.1 You are required to complete and sign the registration form (“Registration Form”), which constitutes an offer by you to enter into a contract with ICPD and purchase the Membership Services in accordance with the terms and conditions (“Application”).
+3.1.
+You are required to complete and sign the registration form (“Registration Form”), which constitutes an offer by you to enter into a contract with The Professional Development Consortium and purchase the Membership subscription in accordance with the terms and conditions (“Application”).

-3.3 The Application shall only be deemed to be accepted when ICPD confirms in writing that the Registration Form has been accepted, at which point and on which date the agreement between you and ICPD (“Contract”) will come into existence (“Commencement Date”).
+3.3.
+The Application shall only be deemed to be accepted when The Professional Development Consortium confirms in writing that the Registration Form has been accepted, at which point and on which date the agreement between you and The Professional Development Consortium (“Contract”) will come into existence (“Commencement Date”).

-For the avoidance of doubt, prior to any such written confirmation, ICPD may amend the Registration Form, in which you will be asked to review such amended Registration Form.
+For the avoidance of doubt, prior to any such written confirmation, The Professional Development Consortium may amend the Registration Form, in which case you will be asked to review such amended Registration Form.

-3.5 This Contract shall commence on the Commencement Date.
-Unless terminated earlier in accordance with these terms, this Contract will continue for a minimum period of 12 months (the “Minimum Period”) and shall automatically extend for a further 12 months (the “Extended Period”) at the end of the Minimum Period and at the end of each Extended Period provided that either party may give written notice to the other party, not later than 60 days before the end of the Minimum Period or the relevant Extended Period, to terminate this Contract at the end of the Minimum Period or the relevant Extended Period, as the case may be.
+3.4.
+This Contract shall commence on the Commencement Date.
+Unless terminated earlier in accordance with these terms, this Contract will continue for a minimum period of 12 months (the “Minimum Period”) and shall automatically extend for a further 12 months (the “Extended Period”) at the end of the Minimum Period and at the end of the Extended Period provided that either party may give written notice to the other party, not later than 60 days before the end of the Minimum Period or the relevant Extended Period, as the case may be.
 Accordingly, the “Term” shall mean the Minimum Period and any Extended Periods.